 Team composition in 2v2 or 3v3 Arena is very important, because not all classes work well together.
 Here, we give you the best compositions you can have for your Discipline Priest (i.e., the best classes to pair with it).

 This page is part of our Discipline Priest PvP Guide.

-As a Discipline Priest in 2v2 arena you want to deal as much damage as possible in order to heal through Atonement as much as you can.
-That will allow to keep the pressure of your team high, and will give you even more globals to deal damage or purge the enemy as you will not need to hardcast heals.
+As a Discipline Priest in a 2v2 arena, you want to deal as much damage as possible in order to heal through Atonement as much as you can.
+That will allow you keeping the pressure on your team high and will give you even more globals to deal damage or purge the enemy, as you will not need to hardcast heals.
 You also want to try and land a Psychic Scream or a Mind Control on the target your DPS is not attacking when they cannot be dispelled or purged.
-For instance, if you play with a Rogue you will fear the enemy DPS if the enemy healer gets stunned, or you will fear the enemy healer when the enemy DPS gets stunned.
-Last you need to pay close attention to enemy offensive cooldowns in order to use your own defensive cooldowns before the damage happens, as your cooldowns are made to mitigate incoming damage.
-Doing this properly will allow you to keep up with healing, and consequently keep doing damage.
+For instance, if you play with a Rogue, you will fear the enemy DPS if the enemy healer gets stunned, or you will fear the enemy healer when the enemy DPS gets stunned.
+Last, you need to pay close attention to enemy offensive cooldowns in order to use your own defensive cooldowns before the damage happens, as your cooldowns are made to mitigate incoming damage.
+Doing this properly will allow you to keep up with healing and consequently keep doing damage.

 Here is a list of the best team compositions for 2v2: